gshipley/summitlab14/Chapters/16-Scaling.md

 	$ git commit -am “remove automatic scaling”
 	$ git push

-To add a new gear to your application, SSH to your application gear with the following command replacing the contents with the correct information for your application.
+To add a new gear to your application, SSH to your application gear with the following command, replacing the contents with the correct information for your application.
 Alternatively, you can use the *rhc app ssh* command.

 	$ ssh [AppUUID]@[AppName]-[DomainName].example.com